 - an increased variability and unpredictability of supply and demand, which creates challenges for AEMO's forecasting and dispatch processes.

 The AEMC considers that it is timely to assess whether the current market and regulatory arrangements to support effective control of system frequency are appropriate in light of these issues, and what opportunities there are for the changing generation mix to help AEMO maintain power system security.

 The AEMC has established a Technical Working Group for the review to provide technical advice on the issues under consideration.
-The Technical Working Group comprises network service providers, generators, retailers, energy service providers, consumer representatives, AEMO and the Australian Energy Regulator (AER).
+The Technical Working Group comprises network service providers, generators, retailers, energy service providers, consumer representatives, AEMO and the AER.

 The AEMC has also established a Reference Group – comprised of the Senior Committee of Officials, AEMO and the AER – to provide strategic advice on the review.

-The AEMC is due to publish a draft report on the review in March 2018.View less
+The AEMC is due to publish a final report on the review in July 2018.View less

 |Australian Energy Council||Pacific Hydro|